 Coronary heart disease is the major cause of heart attacks.
 A heart attack can cause scarring of the heart muscle, which means the muscle isn’t able to pump blood and oxygen around the body properly.
 Risk factors for coronary heart disease include:

 Heart failure can also develop due to other conditions which damage, weaken or stiffen your heart, including:

-- heart valve disease – if the heart valves are damaged, blood cannot flow through the heart as normal.
+- – if the heart valves are damaged, cannot flow through the heart as normal.
 This puts extra strain on the heart

-- congenital heart disease – heart abnormalities may be present from birth that can affect the normal flow of blood through the heart
+- congenital – heart abnormalities may be present from birth that can affect the normal flow of blood through the heart

 - cardiomyopathy – a disease of the heart muscle affecting its function, size or shape.
 This can affect the heart’s pumping ability